Dub-I-Dub: Critical reception

-Upon the release, Larry Flick from Billboard wrote, "Popsters with a penchant for Euro-styled dance music are gonna love this one."
+Upon the release, Larry Flick from Billboard magazine wrote, "Popsters with a penchant for Euro-styled dance music are gonna love this one."
 He added that "this cute and oh-so-perky female duo romps through this NRGetic jam with infectious glee.
 First released in Denmark earlier this year, this anthemic track has already earned major props from club spinners and radio programmers throughout much of the world, and it looks like the U.S. will wisely follow suit.
 Some singles just define the carefree fun of the summer season ... this is one of 'em."
 Pan-European magazine Music & Media commented, "Doop-E-Doop-E-Doop, We're The Scat-women."
 And again a scatdance product is coming to you from Denmark.
 How long will it take before DJs across Europe join in with the chorus?".
 Music & Media editor Robbert Tilli praised it as a "irresistible summery sing-along", noting that "for the second time this year the whole nation of Denmark is scatting like mad."

 Head of music Marc Deschuyter by BRTN Radio Donna/Brussels was the first outside Denmark to report the song.
 He said, "It's the definition of the summer holiday radio format.
 My reaction to it was the same as when I first heard Nina's 'The Reason Is You', a German singer who went to number 1 in Belgium."
 A reviewer from Music Week gave 'Dub-I-Dub' three out of five, stating that "the bouncing pop-corny sound of Me & My is bound to get punters singing along, a la MCA's Scatman John."
 Upon the 1996 re-release, the magazine gave the song four out of five, complimenting it as a "catchy pop number".
 James Hamilton from the RM Dance Update described it as an "irritating Eurovision-ish chirpy girls cooed and chanted galloping Continental hit" in his weekly dance column.